-Opportunities for Movement Brain Breaks Physical Development
+Opportunities for Movement

+Physical Development

+Brain Breaks

-When designing learning environments to inspire creative problemsolving, consider:
+When designing learning environments to inspire creative problem-solving consider:

-- How physically active will children be during this experience?
-If less physically active, how might you incorporate frequent breaks?
-(A good rule of thumb is to make sure that children are not sitting longer than three minutes per year of their age; hence, a five year old should have a chance for physical movement after 15 minutes.) - What gross motor skills are developed through this experience (e.g. big body movements, coordination, balance)?
-What fine motor skills are developed through this experience (e.g. grip, finger control, hand/eye coordination)?
+- Is there a space in the library or in the program for children to be physically active? - During programs, how long are children expected to sit quietly?
+How might short wiggle breaks be incorporated for younger audiences?
+(A good rule of thumb is to make sure that children are not sitting longer than three minutes per year of their age; hence, a five year old should have a chance for physical movement after 15 minutes.) - Are there opportunities for children to develop both gross motor skills (e.g. big body movements, coordination, balance) and fine motor skills (e.g. grip, finger control, hand/eye coordination) through your programming?